zakhaev26/FeatherCLI/README.md

 Beyond these technical challenges,Developing a CLI tool involves more than just writing good code; it demands an understanding of the intricacies unique to command line interfaces.
 Despite these challenges , we feel good about the MVP progress thus far.
 (We made it in just a week,skipping college classes and our Exams are from next week XD)

 ## Accomplishments that we're proud of
+-By using FFMPEG to convert MP3 to WAV in Host OS instead of downloading the whole WAV file over network, We reduced network usage by 75-90%.
 - Developing a music player engine in C was a notable achievement, emphasizing speed and efficiency.
 This accomplishment underscores our commitment to creating a powerful and responsive music-playing experience within the terminal.

 - Our WebCrawler is capable of crawling ENTIRE webpages.
 This functionality is immensely useful for developers and users seeking a overview of the links present on a website, enhancing the efficiency of web-related tasks.